ietf-wg-aipref/wg-materials/interim-25-10/minutes.md

 Alissa: responding to what Paul was saying - when we try to standardise thing, you have an exact thing you need and when more people show up, the concerns are quite granular.
 I am in support of the fine-grained approach, but if we fail to address concerns people are bringing up - we are not doing the job and there will be collateral damages as Krishna as mentioned.

-Eric: The charter does not proclude this work - we shouldn't use the charter in this way, it shouldn't be a problem.
+Eric: The charter does not preclude this work - we shouldn't use the charter in this way, it shouldn't be a problem.

 Mirja: I like it's not AI vs non-AI, everything is AI.
 It is more fine-grained, but it has generally different approach because the previous attempt was hierarchical.
 Currently, it doesn't cover the full space - this is better because it leaves us room to say other stuff in the future that currently we cannot.